A Mini Journal Project

 Creating the Signatures

-And so I went to town creating the mini collages.
-When I was done, I realized I had made 360 unique pieces to fill up all 20 journals!
+So with my manga cutouts and a bin full of small paper scraps, I went to town creating the mini collages.
+When I was done, I had made 360 unique pieces to fill up all 20 journals!

 Looking for more reasons to use my fabric scraps, I decided to make signature wraps for the journals.
 And I’m glad I did because they add another level of interest to the journals.